nasa/cumulus/docs/deployment/postgres-database-deployment.md

 - `subnets` -- requires at least 2 across different AZs.
 For use with Cumulus, these AZs should match the values you configure for your `lambda_subnet_ids`.
 - `max_capacity` -- the max ACUs the cluster is allowed to use.
 Carefully consider cost/performance concerns when setting this value.
 - `min_capacity` -- the minimum ACUs the cluster will scale to
 - `provision_user_database` -- Optional flag to allow module to provision a user database in addition to creating the cluster.
-Described in the next section.
+Described in the [next section](#provision-user-and-user-database).

-#### Provision user and user database
+#### Provision User and User Database

 If you wish for the module to provision a PostgreSQL database on your new cluster and provide a secret for access in the module output, *in addition to* managing the cluster itself, the following configuration keys are required:

-- `provision_user_database` -- must be set to `true`, this configures the module to deploy a lambda that will create the user database, and update the provided configuration on deploy.
+- `provision_user_database` -- must be set to `true`.
+This configures the module to deploy a lambda that will create the user database, and update the provided configuration on deploy.
 - `permissions_boundary_arn` -- the permissions boundary to use in creating the roles for access the provisioning lambda will need.
 This should in most use cases be the same one used for Cumulus Core deployment.
-- `rds_user_password` -- the value to set the user password to
+- `rds_user_password` -- the value to set the user password to.
-- `prefix` -- this value will be used to set a unique identifier the `ProvisionDatabase` lambda, as well as name the provisioned user/database.
+- `prefix` -- this value will be used to set a unique identifier for the `ProvisionDatabase` lambda, as well as name the provisioned user/database.

-Once configured, the module will deploy the lambda, and run it on each provision, creating the configured database if it does not exist, updating the user password if that value has been changed, and updating the output user database secret.
+Once configured, the module will deploy the lambda and run it on each provision thus creating the configured database (if it does not exist), updating the user password (if that value has been changed), and updating the output user database secret.

 Setting `provision_user_database` to false after provisioning will **not** result in removal of the configured database, as the lambda is non-destructive as configured in this module.

-**Please Note:** This functionality is limited in that it will only provision a single database/user and configure a basic database, and should not be used in scenarios where more complex configuration is  required.
+> ⚠️ **Note:** This functionality is limited in that it will only provision a single database/user and configure a basic database, and should not be used in scenarios where more complex configuration is required.

 #### Initialize Terraform

 Run `terraform init`

-You should see output like:
+You should see a similar output:

 ```shell
 * provider.aws: version = "~> 2.32"